 - A delicious breakfast buffet each morning with a wide range of fruits, cereal, croissants, jams, granola, scrambled egg, toast, tea or coffee.
-After the breakfast you wont have room for lunch, its so good!
+After breakfast you won’t have room for lunch, it is so good!

 - An organic dinner each evening which includes about 5 different courses with a lot of tasty vegetarian options.